flownative/neos-replicator/Documentation/index.rst

 Configuration
 -------------

 The configuration is split in two areas of responsibility.
-There is the setup of available targets to be used in replication and there is the configuration of the replication itself.
+There is the setup of available nodes to be used in replication and there is the configuration of the replication itself.

 Endpoint configuration